Cardinal electors for the March–April 1605 conclave

-Alessandro Ottaviano de' Medici, the cardinal-bishop of Palestrina, was elected Pope Leo XI on 1 April 1605.
+Alessandro de' Medici, the cardinal bishop of Palestrina, was elected Pope Leo XI on 1 April 1605.

-The papal conclave of March–April 1605 was convened on the death of Pope Clement VIII and ended with the election of Alessandro Ottaviano de' Medici as Pope Leo XI on 1 April 1605.
-It was the first of two papal conclaves in 1605, with Leo dying on 27 April 1605, twenty-six days after he was elected, and the conclave to elect his successor being held in May.
+The papal conclave of March–April 1605 was convened on the death of Pope Clement VIII and ended with the election of Alessandro de' Medici as Pope Leo XI on 1 April 1605.
+It was the first of two papal conclaves in 1605, with Leo dying on 27 April 1605, twenty-six days after he was elected, and the papal conclave to elect his successor being held in May.
 The conclave saw conflict regarding whether Cesare Baronius should be elected pope, and Philip III of Spain, the Spanish king, excluded both Baronius and the eventually successful candidate, Medici.
 Philip's exclusion of Medici was announced by Cardinal Ávila after his election to the papacy, and the other cardinals did not view it as valid since Medici had already been elected pope.

 Pope Nicholas II had reserved the right to elect the pope to the cardinal bishops, priests, and deacons of Rome in 1059.
 The cardinal bishops were the highest rank, being the bishops of the ancient suburbicarian dioceses, the priests ranked next, who served as the titular head of historically important churches in Rome, and last ranked the cardinal deacons, who were nominally assigned one of the ancient diaconia where traditionally deacons had administered the temporal property of the Church of Rome.
 Cardinals were required to have been ordained at least to the rank of their order within the College of Cardinals, but could also be ordained to a higher order as well.